Thrive Architect vs Elementor: Which Page Builder Comes Out on Top?

 And if you don't need all of them, you can always just purchase the specific plugins you want for a one-time fee, like with Thrive Architect!Check out Thrive Themes membership!

-Like Thrive Architect, Elementor is a plugin for your WordPress website that’s compatible with pretty much any theme.
-Unlike Thrive, however, Elementor doesn’t have an accompanying theme of its own.
+Like Thrive Architect, Elementor is a page builder plugin that's compatible with pretty much any theme.
+Unlike Thrive, however, Elementor doesn't have an accompanying theme of its own.

 With that said, let's take a look at some of Elementor's features so you can see how it works!